How to Spot Real Phoebe Philo-era Céline

-Few designer departures hit the fashion world like Phoebe Philo’s did.
+Phoebe Philo at Céline was a powerful fashion era.
+Few designer departures hit the collective style consciousness like Phoebe Philo’s did.
 It’s de rigueur these days for fashion houses and creative directors to play musical chairs, but when Philo announced she was leaving Céline after nearly ten years, it left fans gutted.
 Her tenure there was about more than just clothes.
 To her legions of followers, many of whom found in her a female designer who made clothes with women’s modern lives in mind, it was more like an ethos.
 Who else can we look to in this age that would say something like “The chicest thing is when you don’t exist on Google.”?

 Indeed, Philo’s found a way to slip off the fashion map.
 Unlike other designers who left one major house for another, she is simply taking a break — one Philophiles hope won’t be permanent.
 You can find a reverent archive of the Phoebe years at @oldceline, the Instagram account fans have flocked to in their collective grief.
 But soon, you won’t be able to find her actual easy, artful, powerful, utterly cool, minimalist pieces in stores or anywhere — except the resale market, that is.
-And when you go looking for that SS 2013 pvc boot from the archives, you’ll want to be able to tell what’s real from what’s not.
-To help, we enlisted our Chief Authenticator, Graham Wetzbarger, to guide us through the hallmarks of authentic Philo-era bags, sunglasses, shoes and ready-to-wear.
+And when you go looking for that SS 2013 PVC boot from the archives, you’ll want to be able to tell what’s real from what’s not.
+To help, we enlisted our expert team for tips on the hallmarks of authentic Philo-era bags, sunglasses, shoes and ready-to-wear.

 Phoebe Philo Céline Handbags